victoriacheng15/victoriacheng15.vercel.app/src/content/post/what-is-nullish-coalescing-operator.md

 ### A couple of pitfalls

 In JavaScript, an empty string and number zero's boolean value is false and a non-empty string and number one's boolean value is true.
-Remember the nullish coalescing operator ONLY check for null and undefined value.
+Remember the nullish coalescing operator ONLY check for null and undefined values.

 You could copy and paste the code below to the browser's console or editor and see.